-Seattle-Tacoma Airport reports up to 90-minute security wait times Sunday morning
+Sea-Tac Airport sees up to 90-minute security wait times Sunday morning

-Several travelers at Seattle-Tacoma International Airport took to Twitter Sunday morning, sharing photos and frustration at having to wait more than an hour to get through airport security in a line so long it snaked into the parking garage.
+Several travelers at Seattle-Tacoma International Airport took to Twitter on Sunday morning, sharing photos and frustration at having to wait more than an hour to get through airport security in a line so long it snaked into the parking garage.

 Airport officials said the longest recorded wait times hovered around 90 minutes, but on Twitter many travelers shared that wait times were more than two hours.